 "My starting point for my designs is what I like, what I would want in my home.
 I like things that make my smile but I also want it to be stylish and to fit into my own home decor which is quite modern with vintage elements.
 I'm a big fan of mid-century ceramics from Cornwall and Italy for their bold use of texture and pattern and also love the clean lines and simplicity of Scandinavian design - I think my work reflects all of these influences.
 My Mother is a florist and artist who has always encouraged my artistic side and love of nature I think her influence is why I have always styled my pots with plants and flowers in them - many are from her garden.

 All my work is hand built and sculpted from slabs of stoneware clay, sometimes combining slip cast orbs or pinch pots.
 Shape is an important element for me and I love to use strong geometric shapes as a starting point.
 My ideas often morph and change as I work.
 I usually make a range of shapes and tubes of clay and then join them together or add arms to create characters.
 I don't like to waist clay so bits chopped off one design maybe become a piece of their own.
 The pieces are then individually hand stamped before bisque firing.
 When glazing I stick to a simple platte of whites, turquoise and blues, playing with textures of overlapping glaze reactions and unglazed surfaces to create interest."

-The current full range is available from the online shop or Brighton showroom, Stella supply's a small number of independent shops and galleries in the Uk and EU.
-Atelier Stella has also collaborated with West Elm, Anthropologie and V&A Museum on bespoke ranges.
+The current full range is available from the online shop or Brighton showroom, Stella also supply's a small number of independent shops and galleries in the Uk and EU.
+Atelier Stella has also collaborated with West Elm, Anthropologie and The V&A Museum on bespoke collections and commissioned pieces.